mstksg/prompt/README.md

 `PromptT a b (Either e) r` with things like `throwError` and `catchError` to "catch" an error value and respond/recover.

+You can work over any `Traversable` `t`, so, for example, working under `Writer w` will let you log items as you receive or prompt them.
+All without ever involving `IO`, etc.!

 Your "prompting effect" also has access to the underlying `Traversable` `t`, so you can mix and match sources of error from between your `Prompt` and also your prompt effect result.